scientist173/Bangla-Dataset-for-Question-Answering-System/AllData/ReadMe.md

 ### Nota Bene

--Make sure that the language is in Bangla (including numbers) otherwise it will raise an error while converting to JSON file -Run the `preprocess2.py` file to convert English numbers into Bangla -After running `preprocess2.py`file, run the `preprocess.py` file to convert data into JSON file
+- Make sure that the language is in Bangla (including numbers) otherwise it will raise an error while converting to JSON file
+- Run the `preprocess2.py` file to convert English numbers into Bangla
+- After running `preprocess2.py`file, run the `preprocess.py` file to convert data into JSON file